James4Ever0/notes/Export REPL command history to script file.md

 # view specific session history, like session 1
 %history 1/
 # for more, type the %quickref command and type /hist<Enter>
+# detailed reference can be found in %magic
 ```

 ---